 Models

-DerbyJS models are provided by Racer, a realtime model synchronization engine.
+DerbyJS’s models are provided by Racer, a realtime model synchronization engine built for Derby.
 By building on ShareDB, Racer enables multiple users and services to interact with the same data objects with realtime conflict resolution.
-Racer models have a simple getter/setter and event interface for writing application logic.

 Racer and ShareDB